Akshat0505/rewards-api/README.md

 All errors include a clear message about what went wrong.

-## Project structure
+ Project structure

 src/
 ├── modules/
-│   ├── rewards/           Main rewards logic
-│   └── analytics/         Analytics and insights
+│   ├── rewards/           Main rewards logic with WebSocket support │   └── analytics/         Analytics and insights
 ├── database/
 │   ├── schemas/           MongoDB schemas